plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 I got (0.6306,4.1727); yes, the true rate was 2.6, which is close to the middle of the credible interval
 {% endcomment %}

-> :thinking: Using the Marginal Density tab in Tracer, and selecting all 6 exchangeabilities, what about these densities makes sense given what you know about the true model used to simulate the data?
+> :thinking: Using the Marginal Density tab in Tracer, and select all 6 exchangeabilities.
+What do these values represent, and what about these densities makes sense given what you know about the true model used to simulate the data?

 {% comment %}
 yes, the 2 transition relative rates are about 0.358, which is 5.04 times higher than the other 4, which average 0.071